Hong Kong Adventure Corps: Uniform

 The HKAC dress uniform is similar to the British Army dress uniform.
 Inheriting the tradition from its parent regiment, the Royal Hong Kong Regiment, there are some slight differences between uniforms worn by the Army and Corps members.

 The HKAC badge is similar to the badge of the Royal Hong Kong Regiment, with two dragons facing each other.
 The crown in the badge was replaced by a bauhinia after the 1997 handover.

-HKAC members cannot wear uniform when:
+HKAC members cannot wear their uniform when: